Hancock Adams Common

-Bringing new life and activity to historic Quincy, Adams Hancock Green is poised to become a focal point for the city that includes an activated park and streetscape that connects cyclists and pedestrians to the bustling downtown.
+Bringing new life and activity to historic Quincy, Hancock Adams Common is poised to become a focal point for the city with its new activated park and streetscape that connects cyclists and pedestrians to the bustling downtown.

 Contemporary water features and elegant materials establish a celebratory ground that commemorates the town’s national renown as the birthplace and home of two American presidents.